RapidsOfficial/Rapids/src/tokencore/doc/release-notes/omnicore-0.3.0-release-notes.md

 Various bug fixes and improvements
 ----------------------------------

-Various smaller improvements were added Omni Core 0.2.0, such as:
+Various smaller improvements were added Token Core 0.2.0, such as:

 - Fixing log spam generated by unconfirmed transactions
 - Including the reason for a transaction being invalidated in the RPC response